 Cruciate Ligament Surgery for Dogs

-The cruciate ligament disease is the most common orthopaedic condition treated worldwide in dogs.
-If you spend a short time looking at the internet, you will find at large amount of information (and sometimes misinformation!) about this debilitating condition.
-This page is designed to help the pet owner understand and choose options for their beloved but unfortunately, lame friend.
+Cruciate ligament disease is the most common orthopaedic condition treated worldwide in dogs.
+If you spend a short time looking at the internet, you will find a large amount of information (and sometimes misinformation!) about this debilitating condition.
+This page is designed to help you understand and choose options for your beloved but unfortunately, lame friend.

 There are two cruciate ligaments within the dog's knee - the cranial and the caudal (anterior and posterior in humans - but essentially the same).
 The ligaments together prevent the tibia from sliding backwards and forwards in relation to the femur - in other words they provide a hinge.

-The Cranial cruciate ligament is responsible for the forward stability of the tibia, the caudal cruciate is responsible for the backward stability of the tibia.
+The Cranial cruciate ligament is responsible for the forward stability of the tibia (lower leg bone), the caudal cruciate is responsible for the backward stability of the tibia.

-So due to a passive and active forces the cranial cruciate ligament (which stops the tibia moving forward remember) is always under strain when your dog is walking or running.
+Due to this constant force the cranial cruciate ligament (which stops the tibia moving forward) is always under strain when your dog is walking or running.
 With me so far?

 It is in part due to these reasons that cranial cruciate ligament disease is so common - its just a really important ligament.
 As the diagram shows above, once the ligament has gone - the tibia slightly dislocates forward with every step.